getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 };
 ```

 About the only difference is that object literals will still require `,` comma separators between elements whereas `class` syntax doesn't.
-Pretty minor concesssion in the whole scheme of things.
+Pretty minor concession in the whole scheme of things.

 Moreover, as of ES6, the clunkier syntax you use (like for the `AuthController` definition), where you're assigning properties individually and not using an object literal, can be re-written using an object literal (so that you can use concise methods), and you can just modify that object's `[[Prototype]]` with `Object.setPrototypeOf(..)`, like this: